 In 2018, reSET-O® (Pear Therapeutics) was cleared for marketing by the FDA through the 510(k) pathway as a prescription-only digital therapeutic to “increase retention of patients with opioid use disorder (OUD) in outpatient treatment by providing cognitive behavioral therapy, as an adjunct to outpatient treatment that includes transmucosal buprenorphine and contingency management” (K173681).
 FDA determined that this device was substantially equivalent to existing devices.
 The predicate device was reSET®.

 In July 2020, VORV!DA®(Orexo Digital Therapuetics) received FDA EUA approval.
-VORV!DA is a 24 week digital cognitive behavorial therapy program for problematic drinking.
+VORV!DA is a 24 week digital cognitive behavioral therapy program for problematic drinking.

 Modia™ (Orexo Digital Therapuetics) is currently in development for use in patients with opioid use disorder.
 This includes a 24 week digital therapy support program.

 Vorvida® and Modia® (Orexo) provide support for individuals with problematic drinking and OUD.
-These digital technologies have not received marketing clearance by U.S. Food and Drug Administration and are not reviewed here.
+These digital technologies have not received marketing clearance by U.S. Food and Drug Administration.
 They are currently available in the U.S. through the Enforcement Policy for Digital Health Devices for Treating Psychiatric Disorders During COVID19.

 ITS: Covered if covered by the Participating Home Plan

 FEP contracts: Special benefit consideration may apply.
 Refer to member’s benefit plan.

 Remote therapeutic monitoring; device supply, recording, transmission to monitor cognitive behavioral therapy, each 30 days (Effective 01/01/23)